-The diagonalisation of the central region allows us to identify the roles that the bonding and anti-bonding molecular levels play in the cumulants.
-Furthermore, the effects due to the interaction between these levels is relegated to the off-diagonal terms of the linewidth function (Eq. (\ref{eq:modified linewidth})), with there removal corresponding to a system without interaction between the bonding and anti-bonding levels.
+The diagonalization of the central region allows us to identify the roles that the bonding and antibonding molecular levels play in the cumulants.
+Furthermore, the effects due to the interaction between these levels is relegated to the off-diagonal terms of the linewidth function [Eq. (\ref{eq:modified linewidth})], with their removal corresponding to a system without interaction between the bonding and antibonding levels.

-The effects of the seperation into the bonding and anti-bonding levels can be seen within Fig (\ref{fig:3}).
-Here, the contributions by both levels have been plotted for the case where the off-diagonals within the modified linewidth function (i.e. Eq. (\ref{eq:modified linewidth})) are disregarded.
-We see that the contributions from the diagonalised levels approximately explains the positions of the peaks within the differential conductance, with the off-diagonal terms of the modified linewidth varying the final positions slightly.
-This analysis also helps to explain the features of the higher cumulants in terms of the bonding and anti-bonding molecular levels.
+The effects of the separation into the bonding and antibonding levels can be seen within Fig. \ref{fig:3}.
+Here, the contributions by both levels are plotted for the case where the off-diagonals within the modified linewidth function [i.e. Eq. (\ref{eq:modified linewidth})] are disregarded.
+We see that the contributions from the diagonalized levels approximately explain the positions of the peaks within the differential conductance, with the off diagonal terms of the modified linewidth varying the final positions slightly.
+This analysis also helps to explain the features of the higher cumulants in terms of the bonding and antibonding molecular levels.

-The effects of the asymmetrical feature due to the fano-resonance can be seen to effect the higher cumulants (see Fig. (\ref{fig:2b}) and (\ref{fig:2d})).
-Whilst this complicates the features of the cumulants, it was found to not alter the junction's dynamics significantly.
-This is evident in $F_2 = C_2 / C_1$ (see Fig. (\ref{fig:2c})), which suggests no significant changes in the efficiency of the device, with the introduction of a second level resulting a splitting of the plateauing effect, seen in Fig. (\ref{fig:1c}), due to the shared influence of the bonding and anti-bonding levels.
+The effects of the asymmetrical feature due to the Fano resonance can be seen to effect the higher cumulants [see Fig. \ref{fig:2b} and \ref{fig:2d}].
+While this complicates the features of the cumulants, it was found to not alter the junction's dynamics significantly.
+This is evident in $F_2 = C_2 / C_1$ [see Fig. \ref{fig:2c}], which suggests no significant changes in the efficiency of the device, with the introduction of a second level resulting in a splitting of the plateauing effect, seen in Fig. \ref{fig:1c}, due to the shared influence of the bonding and antibonding levels.